OccupOS/OccupOS/CONTRIBUTING.md

 ## Prerequisites

 Before you do anything, make sure you have a [GitHub account](https://github.com/signup/free).
-Depending on your proposed contribution, the submission process varies; please refer to the table below when making your first contribution.
+Depending on your proposed contribution, the prerequisites vary; please refer to the table below when making your first contribution.

 Step | Bug Fixes | Backlog Features | New Features
 --- | --- | --- | ---